HackSocNotts/Kotlin-Workshops/Part-1.md

 myInt = myNullableInt ?: 10 // As myNullableInt is null, myInt has the value of 10!
 ```
 These are really good in some specific use cases, and offer much needed syntax shorthands for otherwise more verbose code!
 You can also use if-statements to determine if a nullable value is null, but we will get to that later.

+### Your Turn!

+Write some code that will read in user input (lets say, your name), and save it to a variable.
+Then, write some code that will print your name out!

+You can print using the `print()` or `println()` functions, much like any other lanugage!

 ### Sidenote - Lateinit
 If you want to initialise a variable after it's declared but without dealing with nullable types, you can use the  `lateinit` modifier, then that variable does not have to be given a value immediately.
 This is good for variables that for example cannot be populated in a constructor.
 You cannot have `lateinit val`s, so all `lateinit` variables must be `var` (mutable).